beandeau>

 Bridging LATE and Alzheimer’s Disease: lessons from neuropathology, Profs.
 D. Thal (KU Leuven) & B. Hanseeuw (UCLouvain)

-• Unraveling the causal role of cellular senescence in Alzheimer’s disease pathology: evidence from animal models, Nuria Suelves (UCLouvain)
+• Unraveling the causal role of cellular senescence in Alzheimer’s disease pathology: evidence from animal models, Dr. Nuria Suelves (UCLouvain)

-• TDP-43 pathology in ‘pure’ LATE-NC differs from when coexisting with Alzheimer’s Disease, Sandra Tomé (KU Leuven)
+• TDP-43 pathology in ‘pure’ LATE-NC differs from when coexisting with Alzheimer’s Disease, Dr. Sandra Tomé (KU Leuven)

 • How to detect who will decline in the next few years?
-Deep cognitive assessment to target preclinical Alzheimer’s disease, Lisa Quenon (UCLouvain)
+Deep cognitive assessment to target preclinical Alzheimer’s disease, Dr. Lisa Quenon (UCLouvain)

 15:50-16:20 Coffee break